-Casitas Tenorio is owned by Donald and Pippa- bilingual parents, Costa Rican/Australian couple, and some of the nicest people you will ever meet.
+Casitas Tenorio is owned by Donald and Pippa, a Costa Rican/Australian couple and bilingual parents.
+They are some of the nicest people you will ever meet!
 They have two young daughters who love to share their toys and play with other kids- making this one of the absolute best places for families with children to stay.

 Accommodations At Casitas Tenorio- Costa Rica Bed and Breakfast

 Our spacious house had high ceilings, two bedrooms, and two bathrooms.
 The modern house had super cool exposed cement floors, exposed wood ceilings, and gorgeous bedding.
 The rainfall shower was beautifully tiled and had no door.
-The lavatories were super modern and the lights were dimmable.
-Ceiling fans kept everything cool for sleeping.
+We also had private bathrooms– they were super modern and the lights were dimmable.
+Though there wasn’t air conditioning available, ceiling fans kept everything cool for sleeping.

 Our house had a small twin bed right under one of the gorgeous hand-painted murals.
 We arrived exhausted, and my youngest daughter grabbed that bed and said: “I’m sleeping here.”
 She slept incredibly well the whole stay.